espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 -  **<state>**: the status of DHCP

    - Bit0:

      - 0: Station DHCP is disabled.
      - 1: Station DHCP is enabled.

    - Bit1:

      - 0: SoftAP DHCP is disabled.
      - 1: SoftAP DHCP is enabled.

+   - Bit2 (ESP32 only):

+     - 0: Ethernet DHCP is disabled.
+     - 1: Ethernet DHCP is enabled.

 Notes
 ^^^^^